-Literacy has a direct impact both on these individuals and on Frederick County's economy and quality of life.
+Illiteracy is widespread both worldwide and in the U.S. Literacy has a direct impact both on these individuals and on Washington County's economy and quality of life.
 Literacy is the necessary first step for many to become employed in a job that pays a living wage and allows individuals to afford the basic needs of food, clothing, shelter, and medical care for themselves and their families.
 This also benefits the whole community by expanding the tax base, developing an educated workforce that draws new employers with high quality jobs, and reducing the demands on health, social and police services.
 And the children of literate parents are generally more successful in school, breaking the cycle of illiteracy within families.

-The Council conducts workshops to train volunteers in the Laubach Method and other teaching techniques.
-These trained volunteer tutors are then matched one-to-one with basic literacy or ESL adults who have requested our assistance.
-Some small group classes are also offered for ESL students.
+The Council, in partnership with the Literacy Council of Frederick County, conducts workshops to train volunteer tutors in the Laubach Method and other teaching techniques.
+These trained volunteer tutors are then matched one-to-one with students (18 and over) needing basic literacy, ESL, or GED Prep.
 There is no charge for either training or tutoring, and all tutoring is confidential.

-Our Council is an affiliate of ProLiteracy, which exists to promote and coordinate volunteer adult literacy programs throughout the United States and Canada.

-We are dependent for funds on donations from individuals, businesses and foundations.
-Donations of any amount are welcome.
-We encourage everyone to contribute to both our Council and ProLiteracy, but this is not required to be a tutor.
+We are affiliate of ProLiteracy, which exists to promote and coordinate volunteer adult literacy programs throughout the United States and Canada.
+We encourage everyone to join ProLiteracy, but membership is not required to be a tutor.
+The Literacy Council depends upon volunteers.
+In a typical year over 75 adults are tutored, and volunteer tutors, trainers, staff and officers give countless hours of service.